 The Office of Student Conduct receives complaints, copies of UGA and ACC police reports, and referrals from individuals and University departments.

 My student received a letter.
 What happens next?

-Any student who is contacted by the Office of Student Conduct is expected to schedule an appointment with their specified conduct officer by the deadline date given in the initial contact letter.
-During the meeting, the conduct officer will review the Code of Conduct and the conduct process with the student.
-The student will have the opportunity to review the information in the conduct file and share any additional information with the conduct officer.
-If the conduct officer finds there is enough information to move forward with the case, the student has the option of resolving through the informal or formal resolution process.
+Any student who is contacted by the Office of Student Conduct is expected to schedule an appointment with their specified administrative officer by the deadline date given in the initial contact letter.
+During the meeting, the administrative officer will review the Code of Conduct and the conduct process with the student.
+The student will have the opportunity to review the information in the conduct file and share any additional information with the administrative officer.
+If the administrative officer finds there is enough information to move forward with the case, the student has the option of resolving through the informal or formal resolution process.
 Detailed information about the conduct process can be found in the Code of Conduct.